Fyvie Castle: History

-Inside, the castle stronghold features a great wheel stair, a display of original arms and armour, and a collection of portraits.
+Inside, the castle stronghold features a great wheel stair, a display of original arms and armour, and a collection of portraits, from artists such as Henry Raeburn, Pompeo Batoni and Thomas Gainsborough.

 Manus O'Cahan and Montrose fought a successful minor battle against the Covenant Army at Fyvie Castle on 28 October 1644.
 The battlefield was added to the Inventory of Historic Battlefields in Scotland in 2011.
 Anne Halkett stayed at the castle from 1650 to 1652 with the Countess of Dunfermline, she treated wounded soldiers and the illnesses of local people, and negotiated with the English major of a company of Commonwealth soldiers, and with three Colonels, Lilburne, Fitts, and Overton.

-Following Victorian trends, the grounds and adjoining Loch Fyvie were landscaped in the 19th century.
+The grounds and adjoining Fyvie Lake were landscaped in the 18th century by Col. William Gordon.

 The Scottish industrialist Alexander Leith (later Baron Leith of Fyvie) bought the castle in 1885.
-It was sold to the National Trust for Scotland in 1984 by his descendants.
+His descendants sold it to the National Trust for Scotland in 1984.

-To the East there is a walled garden which is currently a garden of Scottish Cultivated Fruits.
-There is evidence for two other walled gardens closer to the castle itself to its West and South.
+To the east there is a walled garden where Scottish fruits are currently cultivated.
+There is evidence for two other walled gardens closer to the castle itself to its west and south.
 The one to the west appears on an estate plan of 1768.